What We Do

 Represented the dealer of a top Hyundai dealership in Central California who was improperly shut down by Hyundai following the 2009 recession.
 The firm sued Hyundai for fraud and other claims after Hyundai engaged in a calculated scheme to bleed plaintiffs’ assets and operating capital, and ultimately destroy the business.
 The case was heavily litigated and resulted in a very favorable resolution for Miller Barondess’ dealer client.
 [Read more]

-Our firm was litigation counsel for entities that owned 22 major real estate projects caught in the Great Recession whose work was stopped mid-project leaving over $300 million dollars of unsecured creditor claims.
-Lehman initially agreed to fund, then stiffed, the unsecured creditors, consisting of vendors, contractors and surety bond providers.
-We put the projects into bankruptcy in our home court, the Central District of California, away from the main Lehman bankruptcy in New York and filed suit to subordinate over $2 billion in Lehman mortgage liens.
+• As litigation counsel, represented entities that owned 22 major real estate projects affected by the Great Recession, where construction halted mid-project and left more than $300 million in unsecured creditor claims.
+Although Lehman initially agreed to provide funding, it failed to do so, leaving vendors, contractors, and surety bond providers unpaid.
+We placed the projects into bankruptcy in the Central District of California, our home court, rather than the main Lehman proceedings in New York, and filed suit to subordinate more than $2 billion in Lehman mortgage liens.

-Lehman sought to foreclose on the properties, leaving the unsecured creditors and debtors with nothing.
-We stopped this tactic and kept the properties out of foreclosure.
-Lehman failed to disclose, both when they sought relief from stay to foreclose, and when they filed proofs of claims, that they had sold most of the loans, pre-petition, to a third party pursuant to a repurchase agreement or so-called “repo” financing transaction.
-They also tried to invoke their own automatic stay in New York to prevent us from subordinating the liens.
+Lehman sought to foreclose on the properties, leaving the debtors and unsecured creditors with nothing.
+We blocked those efforts and kept the properties out of foreclosure.
+Lehman also failed to disclose—both in seeking relief from the automatic stay and in filing proofs of claim—that it had sold most of the loans pre-petition to a third party through repurchase agreement (“repo”) financing transactions.
+It further attempted to invoke its own automatic stay in New York to prevent us from subordinating the liens.

-We overcame all of these obstacles.
-When Lehman would not come clean about the repo transfers, we subpoenaed JP Morgan, and that’s when all the evidence came out.
-The Court ruled that the repos were true sales and that Lehman misrepresented its ownership of the loans.
-This adversely affected Lehman’s credibility with the court.
+We overcame each of these obstacles.
+When Lehman refused to disclose the repo transfers, we subpoenaed JPMorgan, which brought the evidence to light.
+The court ultimately ruled that the repo transactions were true sales and that Lehman had misrepresented its ownership of the loans, undermining its credibility with the court.

-We also filed suit against non-debtor Lehman affiliates for over a $100 million in damages for breach of development agreements.
-After the Ninth Circuit Court of Appeals upheld the bankruptcy court’s ruling that the repos were a true sale, we filed a motion for summary judgment on the grounds that by selling the loans, Lehman could not perform, and thereby breached, its restructuring agreement with the debtors.
-The motion was pending when the case settled.
-We were up against top firms—Weil Gotshal and Pachulski Stang Ziehl & Jones—and we fended off all their attacks and did so efficiently.
-In connection with electronic discovery, we hired two dozen contract attorneys, did a short-term rental of vacant office space and computers, and set up a war room where we digested several million pages of documents in a few months, distilling and organizing the key documents for use at deposition and trial.
+We also filed suit against non-debtor Lehman affiliates seeking more than $100 million in damages for breach of development agreements.
+After the Ninth Circuit upheld the bankruptcy court’s ruling that the repo transactions were true sales, we moved for summary judgment on the ground that, by selling the loans, Lehman rendered itself unable to perform, and thus breached, its restructuring agreement with the debtors.
+That motion was pending when the case settled.

 We took or defended nearly thirty depositions on both coasts.
-When the case settled, the unsecured creditors received approximately 50 cents on the dollar pursuant to a plan of reorganization, instead of nothing as sought by Lehman; and the debtor, SunCal, received millions on its claims and acquired two of the properties.
+When the case settled, unsecured creditors recovered approximately 50 cents on the dollar under a plan of reorganization—rather than nothing, as Lehman had sought—and the debtor, SunCal, recovered millions on its claims and acquired two of the properties.
 [Read more]

-Represented the debtor—a prominent nutraceutical company—before and after the company filed for bankruptcy.
-The company filed for bankruptcy to avoid being taken over by its primary lender, an aggressive multi-billion dollar hedge fund in New York.
-We asserted claims against the hedge fund for fraud, breach of fiduciary duty and conspiracy to take over the company in a “loan to own” scheme.
+• Represented the debtor, a prominent nutraceutical company, before and after it filed for bankruptcy.
+The company entered bankruptcy to avoid a takeover by its primary lender, an aggressive multi-billion-dollar New York hedge fund.
+We asserted claims against the hedge fund for fraud, breach of fiduciary duty, and conspiracy to acquire the company through a “loan-to-own” scheme.

-We were able to resolve the claims against the hedge fund and, in the process of the bankruptcy, also successfully defended against several class actions asserted against Natrol.
-The company ultimately emerged from bankruptcy with several million dollars in equity after all debt was paid off.
+We resolved the claims against the hedge fund and, during the bankruptcy proceedings, successfully defended several class actions asserted against Natrol.
+The company ultimately emerged from bankruptcy with several million dollars in equity after all debt had been paid.

 In our lawsuit, we allege that the law firm defendants committed securities violations and fraudulent acts, including knowingly and/or negligently preparing loan documents containing false statements, concealing material facts, assisting in the creation of phony borrowing “entities,” and preparing opinion letters in furtherance of the scheme.
 The liquidation Trust is part of a plan approved by the bankruptcy court to assist investors in recovering from their losses.
 The lawsuit seeks damages in excess of $500 million, as well as restitution and punitive damages, to reimburse several thousand victims for their losses.